Anushdev65/Form-Builder/README.md

 Contributing

-//The deadline is met and this project is incomplete but is scalable.
+// This project is incomplete but is scalable.
 ```